Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 I won't leave until you let me in.

-Great Pulitzer's like leaving every night, walking past Sorry.
+Greg Pulitzer's like leaving every night walking past sorry.

 No.

-So she talks away into the office and she impress them enough to leave with an assignment.
+So she talks away into the office and she impressed them enough to leave with an assignment.

 with a view to writing a plain and unvarnished narrative of the treatment of the patients therein.